 If you enjoyed this post, you might also like our weekly Savvy Applicant Newsletter.
 It's a weekly email where we share important news and actionable guidance on the selective college admissions process.
 Subscribe Here.

 If you are interested in more personalized 1-to-1 guidance on how to manage the college planning and preparation process, PCC is here for you.
-To get in touch you can reply directly to this email or by clicking here.
+To get in touch you can reply directly to this email or fill out our form.